ictvoip/ictvoip-docs/docs/source/admin/ictvoipbilling.rst

 * **ictVoIP Billing addon** — version, license key status, and activation state.
 * **Database** — required ``mod_ictvoipbilling_*`` tables, custom client fields, country codes, and the Low Balance Alert email template.
 * **PBX server modules** — whether the FusionPBX/FS PBX WHMCS server modules are installed and their versions.
-* **FusionPBX server APIs** — HTTPS probes against the configured PBX servers to verify that the WHMCS IP is whitelisted and that each API endpoint (destinations, outbound, dialplans, access controls) responds with a version string.
+* **PBX server APIs** — HTTPS probes against the configured FusionPBX and FS PBX servers to verify that the WHMCS IP is whitelisted and that each API endpoint (destinations, outbound, dialplans, access controls) responds with a version string.

 JSON version probe
 ~~~~~~~~~~~~~~~~~~